thlorenz/talks/memory-profiling/slides.md

 4. leaking connections

 <!-- notes
-- i.e. when a request fails but the connection isn't properly cleaned up -->
+- i.e. when a request fails but the connection isnt properly cleaned up -->

 # Garbage Collector